bairymr/flix-date/README.md

  - Creates a Date by accepting year, month and day and validating these fields.
  - Can compare two dates
  - Increment a date by number of days
- - Count the number of days between two dates
+ - Count the number of days between two dates (Right now this is very inefficient, as we increment dates by 1 and check.
+Need to improve this)

 You can test by downloading flix.jar and running - `java -jar <path to flix.jar> test`